adityarc19/IPL-player-value-prediction/README.md

 #### Orthogonal Matching Pursuit Algorithm:
 Orthogonal Matching Pursuit Algorithm (OMP) is a greedy compressed sensing recovery algorithm which selects the best fitting column of the sensing matrix in each iteration.
 A least squares (LS) optimization is then performed in the subspace spanned by all previously picked columns.

-More on OMP model usage : https://scikit-learn.org/stable/auto_examples/linear_model/plot_omp.html
+Check out [scikit-learn website](https://scikit-learn.org/stable/auto_examples/linear_model/plot_omp.html) for more on OMP model usage.

 #### Some results are:
  1. **Metrics**